nicholaschangIT/nicholaschangIT/README.md

 ### Hi there 👋 I'm Nicholas Chang

-- 👨‍💻 I am a technology enthusiast with  interest on cloud technologies and Infrastructure.
+- 👨‍💻 I am a technology enthusiast with interest in cloud technologies and Infrastructure.
 - 📚 I’m currently learning everything about Azure services 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.